-The Registrar at George Mason University is an excellent resource for many of your questions.
-You can access information about the following:
+The Registrar at George Mason University is an excellent resource for many of your questions, including:

-This resource is especially important, because you need to be aware of final submission dates for each semester.
-Here are some upcoming final submission dates:
+This resource is especially important, because you need to be aware of Final Submission deadlines for each semester.
+Here are some upcoming Final Submission deadlines:

 Turning in your thesis, dissertation, or project to UDTS is just one element of the entire process you must complete in order to graduate.
 There are other steps, specific to each department, college and school, and specific to George Mason, that you must complete as well.
 Contact the Registrar's Graduation Services department with further questions.